 Fees and Memberships

 The training/teaching fees are combined and divided into 12 monthly payments, which should be made by standing order before the 7th of each month.
-The club are currently moving to a direct debit scheme and all new members will be asked to enrol using direct debit for payments.
-In addition, all members must pay an annual A.S.A. and memberships fee to the Club who, in turn, register the swimmer with the A.S.A.
+The club take all payments using a debit or credit card registered to the swimmers club account.
+All new members will be asked to enrol registering a card on their account.
+In addition, all members must pay an annual Swim England. and memberships fee to the Club who, in turn, register the swimmer with Swim England.
 This is collected annually in January of each year.
 Members are expected to meet all open, championship and other competition fees.
 The club contributes to team entries for the appropriate galas.
 Have a look at the relevant squad pages to see the fees for each group.